axonivy/project-build-plugin/README.md

 #### Release

-1. Consider updating the default engine version in the [AbstractEngineMojo](src/main/java/ch/ivyteam/ivy/maven/AbstractEngineMojo.java#L40)
-2. Run the release build on Jenkins: https://jenkins.ivyteam.io/job/project-build-plugin/job/master/
+Run the release build on Jenkins: https://jenkins.ivyteam.io/job/project-build-plugin/job/master/

 1. Toggle 'skip Github site': so that the plugin-docs wil be generated
-	2. Switch the profile to 'maven.central.release' for a non snapshot public release
+1. Switch the profile to 'maven.central.release' for a non snapshot public release
-	3. Define the 'nextDevVersion' parameter, usually the current version +1
+1. Define the 'nextDevVersion' parameter, usually the current version +1

 #### Post-Release